sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # Implementations

-The MSP NAV message set is implemented by mwptools (Linux), ezgui (Android) and WinGUI (MS Windows).
+The MSP NAV message set is implemented by mwptools (Linux), ezgui / mission planner for iNav (Android), WinGUI (MS Windows) and the iNav Configurator.

 # XML Mission Files

-mwptools, ezgui (and WinGUI) share an XML mission file format.
+mwptools, ezgui / mp4i, iNav Configurator (and WinGUI) share an XML mission file format.
 A [reverse engineered definition (XSD)](https://github.com/stronnag/mwptools/blob/master/samples/mw-mission.xsd) can be found in the mwp samples  directory.